topmediapro/AI-Franchise-Review/README.md

 100% Newbie-Friendly: No Tech Skills Needed, No Monthly Fees, No Paying For Ads, No Learning Required, No Website Needed, No BS...

-This AI Franchise Special Offer really is special.
+This AI Franchise Michael Cheney Special Offer really is special.
 We wanted to make it so good that you'd feel stupid by not ordering it.
 It gives you an online business that gives you freedom.
 And an AI machine to run it for you.

 What you'll get in this special offer includes the entire AI Franchise System, a comprehensive video training on how to get this activated to receive Endless Sales, Buyers & Commissions.